 In this section, we introduce some formulation tricks to establish different forms of dependencies.
 These tricks should not be perceived as comprehensive but rather supplementary to the existing methods, which rely on using blocks, scenarios and correlation-matrices, to model dependencies.
 The user should also be aware that such tricks, like many others, could affect the performance of the solver.

 We will use the following general notation:

-r_t = random variable in stage t of the core model, dependent on an earlier stage, x_t = a decision variable in stage t of the core model, u_t = an independent random variable used in stage t of the core model,
+r_t = random variable in stage t of the core model, dependent on an earlier stage, u_t = an independent random variable used in stage t of the core model,